Upper School Leadership

 Originally from Columbus, Ohio, Rob received a BA in political science from The Ohio State University after playing college football at SUNY Buffalo.
 He began his career as an ESL educator in South Korea before moving on to teach in Japan, Thailand, and China.
 Rob joined Quest as a Community Associate before joining the NYC Teaching Fellows and earning a MA in TESOL (Teaching English to Speakers of Other Languages).
 Rob believes in communicative approaches that emphasize writing in order to ensure that English Language Learners succeed alongside their peers.

-Technologist, Community Associate and Coach
+Community Coordinator, Technology Assistant and Coach

 Pupil Accounting Secretary